 The School's Maternal healthcare markets evaluation team (MET) led by Catherine Goodman and Caroline Lynch, is seeking to understand the role of the private sector in providing reproductive and maternal healthcare as part of its evaluation of the Merck for Mothers initiative.
-Projects being evaluated include social franchising for maternal health in India and Uganda and privately operated supply chains for family planning in Senegal.
-The team is also investigating in which sector women seek care worldwide through multi-country analyses of Demographic and Health Surveys, and examining the nature of competition between private
+Projects being evaluated include social franchising for maternal health in India and Uganda and contracting out of supply chains for family planning to private operators in Senegal.
+The team is also investigating in which sector women seek care worldwide through multi-country analyses of Demographic and Health

+Surveys, and examining the nature of competition between private providers.
 Evaluating quality improvement strategies.
-In collaboration with the implementing NGO, PharmAccess International, Catherine Goodman and Timothy Powell-Jackson are conducting a randomised controlled trial of the SafeCare model for facility quality improvement in private facilities in Tanzania, and secondary analysis of historical data and qualitative research in Tanzania and Kenya, they are assessing the impact of the programme on technical and perceived quality, while using qualitative methods to understand the experiences of participating facilities, and the effect of the programme on the broader market and policy environment.
+In collaboration with the implementing NGO, PharmAccess International, Catherine Goodman and Timothy Powell-Jackson are conducting a randomised controlled trial of the SafeCare model for facility quality improvement in private facilities in Tanzania, assessing the impact of the programme on technical and perceived quality, while using qualitative methods to understand the experiences of participating facilities, and the effect of the programme on the broader market and policy environment.